-LL&W hosts FREE one-day workshops students aboard our floating classroom!
-It is a memorable trip for the students and is sure to make a difference in the way they think about their use of consumer goods and disposal of their trash, as well as inspire a new appreciation for our nation’s rivers.
+LL&W hosts FREE one-day workshops for students aboard our floating classroom!
+It’s a memorable trip and is sure to make a difference in the way that our youth think about their use of consumer goods and disposal of trash.
+Help inspire a new appreciation for our nation’s rivers by registering your class!

 Frequently Asked Questions:

-Our educators offer an experience that involves numerous activities and discussions that teach students the importance of keeping rivers clean.
-All our activities are hands-on and appropriate for grades 7-12 and even college.
+Our educators offer an experience that involves numerous activities and discussions teaching students the importance of consumer goods disposal and keeping rivers clean.
+All of our activities are hands-on and appropriate for grades 7-12 and even college.

 Students participate in two lab activities of the teacher’s choice, one before lunch and one after lunch.